-Sharing Less can help you out in dozens of ways.
+Did you know that sharing Less can help you out in dozens of ways?
 Because there is something to be said for mystery.

 For a fan dancer’s artfully concealing fans, if you will.
 For a dark corner where the camera does not go, and where we do not allow others to see.
 Perhaps not even our lovers, our mothers, our children and, most assuredly, not our government.